Art Tatum: 1938–1949

-All of Tatum's studio recordings in 1944 were with the trio, and radio appearances continued.
+All of Tatum's 1944 studio recordings were with the trio, and radio appearances continued.
 He abandoned the trio in 1944, possibly at an agent's behest, and did not record with one again for eight years.
-Early in 1945, Billboard reported that Tatum was being paid $1,150 a week as a soloist by the Downbeat Club on 52nd Street to play four sets of twenty minutes each per night.
-This was described much later as an "unheard-of figure" for the time.
-The Billboard reviewer commented that "Tatum is given a broken-down instrument, some bad lights and nothing else", and observed that he was almost inaudible beyond the front seating because of the audience noise.
+Early in 1945, Billboard reported that the Downbeat Club on 52nd Street was paying Tatum $1,150 a week to play four 20-minute sets per night as a soloist.
+This was later described as an "unheard-of figure" for the time.
+The Billboard reviewer commented, "Tatum is given a broken-down instrument, some bad lights and nothing else", and observed that he was almost inaudible beyond the front seating because of the audience noise.

-Aided by name recognition from his record sales and reduced entertainer availability because of the World War II draft, Tatum began to play in more formal jazz concert settings from 1944 – appearing at concert halls in towns and universities all around the United States.
+Aided by name recognition from his record sales and reduced entertainer availability because of the World War II draft, Tatum began to play in more formal jazz concert settings in 1944, appearing at concert halls in towns and universities all around the United States.
 The venues were much larger than jazz clubs – some had capacities in excess of 3,000 people – allowing Tatum to earn more money for much less work.
 Despite the more formal concert settings, Tatum preferred not to adhere to a set program of pieces for these performances.
 He recorded with the Barney Bigard Sextet and cut nine solo tracks in 1945.

 A fellow pianist from the years after World War II estimated that Tatum routinely drank two quarts (1.9 L) of whiskey and a case of beer over the course of 24 hours.
-Almost all reports are that such drinking did not negatively affect his playing.
-Rather than being deliberately or uncontrollably self-destructive, this habit was probably a product of his being careless about his health, which was a common characteristic of jazz musicians, and his enthusiasm for life.
+Almost all reports are that such drinking did not hinder his playing.
+Rather than being deliberately or uncontrollably self-destructive, this habit was probably a product of his being careless about his health, a not uncommon characteristic of jazz musicians, and his enthusiasm for life.

-Performances at concert settings continued in the second half of the 1940s, including participation in Norman Granz-produced Jazz at the Philharmonic events.
-In 1947, Tatum again appeared on film, this time in The Fabulous Dorseys.
-A 1949 concert at the Shrine Auditorium in Los Angeles was recorded and released by Columbia Records as Gene Norman Presents an Art Tatum Concert.
-In the same year, he signed to Capitol Records and recorded 26 pieces for them.
+Performances at concert settings continued in the second half of the 1940s, including participation in Norman Granz–produced Jazz at the Philharmonic events.
+In 1947, Tatum again appeared on film, in The Fabulous Dorseys.
+Columbia Records recorded and released a 1949 concert at the Shrine Auditorium in Los Angeles as Gene Norman Presents an Art Tatum Concert.
+In the same year, he signed to Capitol Records and recorded 26 pieces for it.
 He also played for the first time at Club Alamo in Detroit, but stopped when a black friend was not served.
-The owner subsequently advertised that black customers were welcome, and Tatum went on to play there frequently in the following few years.
+The owner subsequently advertised that black customers were welcome, and Tatum played there frequently in the next few years.

-Although Tatum remained an admired figure, his popularity waned in the mid-to-late 1940s, likely due in large part to the advent of bebop – a musical style that Tatum did not embrace.
+Although Tatum remained an admired figure, his popularity waned in the mid-to-late 1940s, likely due in large part to the advent of bebop, a musical style he did not embrace.